arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Virtual Private Cloud (VPC).md

     -   Run 1 Bastion Host across 2 AZ with ASG 1:1:1
 -   Routing to the bastion host
     -   If 1 bastion host, use an elastic IP with EC2 user-data script to access it
-    -   If 2 bastion hosts, use an NLB (layer 4) deployed in multiple AZ.
+    -   If 2 bastion hosts, use a public-facing NLB (layer 4) deployed in multiple AZ.
 Bastion hosts can live in the private subnet (more secure)
 - Can’t use ALB as it works in layer 7 (HTTP protocol) and SSH works with TCP
 - Diagram
 	- ![[attachments/Pasted image 20220513222559.png]]